Bonus payment of £1,000 for Wales care workers planned

 It is expected that the payment will be processed in people's pay from April to June and will be available as a single payment or monthly instalments to minimise disruption to Universal Credit payments.

-Unison Cymru Wales said the payment was welcome but more needed to be done.
+The Unison union said the payment was welcome but more needed to be done.

 Mark Turner, care lead, said he hoped it would persuade people to return to the sector but that the Real Living Wage was "not enough".